jharwell/sierra/docs/src/tutorials/project/main-config/index.rst

 ==================

-The three main required configuration files that you must define so that SIERRA knows how to interact with your project are shown below for each platform SIERRA
+The three main required configuration files that you must define so that SIERRA knows how to interact with your project are shown below for each engine SIERRA
 supports:

 .. tabs::